 And once more, it puts your high school workload into perspective and reminds you of the bigger picture you are trying to reach.

 Well, there are our top six tips to getting motivated in Years 11 and 12!

 Trust me, the workload can be overwhelming, the stress can be omnipresent and the boredom can be overpowering, but seriously, the payout is worth it.

 I hope these six tips help you get through these next two years.

 Looking for some extra help with your HSC studies?

 We pride ourselves on our inspirational HSC coaches and mentors!

 We offer tutoring and mentoring for Years K-12 in a variety of subjects, with personalised lessons conducted one-on-one in your home or at our state of the art campus in Hornsby!

 To find out more and get started with an inspirational tutor and mentor get in touch today!

-Jacinda Yang graduated in 2018 with an ATAR of 98.35, scoring herself an entry to a Bachelor of Arts (Films Studies)/Bachelor of Advanced Studies (Media and Communication) at the University of Sydney.
+Jacinda Yang graduated in 2018 and is currently studying a Bachelor of Laws/Bachelor of Advanced Studies (Media and Communications) at the University of Sydney.
 She has been an avid writer and reader for as long as she can remember, dipping into public speaking competitions, short stories, slam poetry and even the dark, unmentionable days of Wattpad fiction.
-These days you can find her watching old movies (Marlene Dietrich is amazing) or guiltily still indulging in young adult novels.
+These days you can find her bingeing Netflix comedy specials or guiltily still indulging in young adult novels.